NkVaishnav/Vaishnav_Physical_design/README.md

 The waveform confirms that the schematic behaves as an inverter as shown below.

-check

 ![image](https://github.com/NkVaishnav/Vaishnav_Physical_design/assets/142480622/d9132945-f835-4d87-b846-7cefe2cb2332)

-check

-Once you've confirmed the correctness of the schematic, proceed to generate a layout for it.
-To achieve this, follow these steps within the inverter schematic:

-Access the Simulation menu, and from the options, select LVS netlist: Top Level is a .subckt.
-Allow a brief moment for the process, and then revisit the Simulation menu.
-Check if a checkmark has appeared next to the previously selected option.
-This checkmark indicates that you have successfully defined a subcircuit for creating a layout cell with pins in the layout.
-Conclude the process by hello creating a netlist for the schematic.
-Click the Netlist button and then exit Xschem.

 Importing Schematic To Layout And Inverter Layout Steps